-My research and teaching expertise sits at the intersection of Canadian literary culture and print, screen, and material texts for young people, with an emphasis on gender and genre, sexuality studies, adaptation and screen studies, scholarly editing, the archive, and digital humanities.
+My research and teaching expertise sits at the intersection of Canadian literary culture and print, screen, and material texts for young people, with an emphasis on gender and genre, sexuality studies, print and visual culture, adaptation and screen studies, scholarly editing, the archive, and digital humanities.

 My seven books include an edition of L.M.
 Montgomery’s rediscovered final book, The Blythes Are Quoted (2009), a restored edition of Montgomery’s First World War novel, Rilla of Ingleside (with Andrea McKenzie, 2010), the collections of essays Anne’s World: A New Century of Anne of Green Gables (with Irene Gammel, 2010) and Textual Transformations in Children’s Literature: Adaptations, Translations, Reconsiderations (2013), and the critical anthology The L.M.
 Montgomery Reader: Volume 1: A Life in Print (2013), Volume 2: A Critical Heritage (2014), and Volume 3: A Legacy in Review (2015), which won the 2016 PROSE Award for Literature by the Association of American Publishers.
 I have also contributed journal articles, scholarly book chapters, paratexts, shorter publications, and reviews on a wide range of North American print and screen texts.
 I am also series editor of the the Early Canadian Literature series published by Wilfrid Laurier University Press and director of L.M.
 Montgomery Online.